atlanhq/application-sdk/docs/ARCHITECTURE.md

     - `/workflow/v1/preflight` - To check if the workflow can be executed
     - `/workflow/v1/auth` - To authenticate the credentials for the workflow
     - `/workflow/v1/ui` - UI to setup the workflows
 - SQL Applications.
 SDK has abstracted out so that building SQL applications is as simple as writing a SQL query.
-It uses AQLAlchemy for this purpose.
+It uses SQLAlchemy for this purpose.
   - Query Interface to run adhoc SQL queries on `POST /sql/v1/query`

 **Note**: The SDK is in active development and currently only supports FastAPI applications.
 Support for other frameworks will be added in the future.